katannyak/WorkshopMaterials/git/README.md

 - GitHub gives you a chance to showcase your work to future employers and the world via public repositories.
 And you can always start out with a private repository before making it public.
 - GitHub has become a social network of sorts, allowing all kinds of developers to share their work, meet, discuss, or collaborate.

+### What is a terminal and why use it?
+- A terminal or command-line interface (CLI) is an interface that accepts commands issued to the operating system, as opposed to clicking on buttons using an application to tell the computer what to do.
+In short, you type commands into a prompt (like a text message input) to execute commands that can copy files, view files in a directory, and download files from the Internet, etc.
+- Knowing your way around a terminal is crucial not just for learning Git but for using other useful software tools as well.
+More on that later!

 ## Getting Started

 ### Terminal Setup